RichardLee0211/CS520Arch_Ghose/README.md

 ## register renaming, page.103

 ## register renaming adapted for APEX, page.106
+TODO: don't understand the graph, why two output??

 ## Forwarding register value using the register address as a "tag", page.117

 ## alterenative implementation of register renaming, page.118

+## the software interlocking algorithm(continued), page.154
+TODO: I5 and I6 is output dependence, page.159 ??

+## software pipelining: another software interlocking algorithm, page.
+162
+TODO: to be continue, page.164

+## using multithreading to avoid interlocking delays, page.
+168

+## back to Dynamic scheduling: the LOAD/STORE Queue, page.170

+## Dispatch and Issue components for a centralized IQ, page.173

+## interrupts in pipelined CPUs: the problem, page.175

 # CS520 Arch
 password: KOoLCHiPs!18